QSCTech-Sange/option-price/README.md

 some_option.getPrice(method='BT',iteration = 1000)
 ```

-while MC stands for Monte Carlo and BT stands for Binary Tree.
+while MC stands for Monte Carlo and BT stands for Binomial Tree.

+The iteration has a default value 500.
+Note that the larger the value, the slower and more precise the price.